liztrenholme/liztrenholme.github.io/README.md

 # liztrenholme.github.io

-Homepage showcasing a portfolio of projects I've worked on for the last year.
+This is a static homepage built with html and css, showcasing a portfolio of projects I've worked on for the last year or so.